PlasmaPy/hack.plasmapy.org/pages/index.md

 The term hacking has a broad range of use in modern day slang, but it is commonly believed that hacking is done by some prodigy or expert.
-This is not necessarily the case for the **Plasma Hack Week**.
+This is not the case, and definitely not the view of the **Plasma Hack Week**.
 Hacking during our event is seen as a collaborative coding session among novices, experts, and like-minded learners to work on projects and learn from each other.
-Hacking is learning by experiences, one of the best ways to further our knowledge.
+Hacking is learn-by-doing activity, one of the best ways to further our knowledge.

 A [hack week](https://doi.org/10.1073/pnas.1717196115) is a combination of a hackathon (a marathon of hacking) and a summer school.
 While